 To quote from the 1983 "Basic Text of Narcotics Anonymous," "Insanity is doing the same thing over and over again but expecting different results."
 It makes you wonder, do Zeller and McAfee really expect replacement nicotine to at last begin producing results during NRT's 40th year, or are they content with the status quo and current annual death toll?

 What would happen if Mr. Zeller and Dr. McAfee decided that it was time for U.S. policy to stop undermining successful cessation and instead begin supporting and encouraging the quitter's natural instincts?
 It's not going to happen.

-Both will continue to point to more than 200 placebo-controlled clinical trials that they know were not blind as claimed, while totally ignoring the population level effective evidence-base, which overwhelmingly suggests that replacement nicotine is costing lives (see Pierce 2012, Doran 2006, NCI, Hartman 2006, West 2006, Ferguson 2009, Cheong 2007, and Gallup 2013).
+Both will continue to point to more than 200 placebo-controlled clinical trials that they know were not blind as claimed, while totally ignoring the population level effectiveness evidence-base, which overwhelmingly suggests that replacement nicotine is costing lives (see Pierce 2012, Doran 2006, NCI, Hartman 2006, West 2006, Ferguson 2009, Cheong 2007, Gallup 2013, and Weaver 2018).